 In order to qualify for favorable tax treatment as a RIC, the Company is required to distribute annually to its stockholders at least 90% of its investment company taxable income, as defined by the Code.
 To avoid federal excise taxes, the Company must distribute annually at least 98% of its ordinary income and 98.2% of net capital gains from the current year and any undistributed ordinary income and net capital gains from the preceding years.
 The Company, at its discretion, may carry forward taxable income in excess of calendar year distributions and pay a 4% excise tax on this income.
-If the Company chooses to do so, all other things being equal, this would increase expenses and reduce the amount available to be distributed to stockholders.
+If the Company will accrue excise tax on estimated undistributed to stockholders.
 The Company will accrue excise tax on estimated undistributed taxable income as required.